 - February, 2005

-Peace Corps Fellows automatically receive a 6 credit hour discount from the standard 48-hour program (over $ 5,000 benefit depending on residency) as well as a waiver of the program's experiential requirement.
-Fellows will participate in the SPEA Service Corps Program and will receive at and/or over a $ 5,000 stipend and 6 credit hours of tuition remission per academic year for their part-time (10 hours) service in the nonprofit or public sector.
+Peace Corps Fellows automatically receive a 6 credit hour reduction from the standard 48-hour program (over $ 5,000 benefit depending on residency) as well as a waiver of the program's experiential requirement (internship).
+This means that Fellows do not have to pay for these credit hours as part of their benefit package.
+As well, Fellows will participate in the SPEA Service Corps Program and will receive at and/or over a $ 6,000 stipend and up to 6 credit hours of tuition remission per academic year for their part-time (12 hours a week) service in the nonprofit or public sector.

 The Master of Public Affairs (MPA) degree at the School of Public and Environmental Affairs (SPEA) is an interdisciplinary, professional program that equips students with the skills and knowledge necessary to lead change and source solutions in addressing significant policy issues.
-SPEA?s MPA broadens students? understanding of economic, political, legal, and social issues encompassing public service while also developing expertise in one or more specialization areas which include: Comparative and International Affairs; Economic Development; Energy; Environmental Policy and Natural Resource Management; Information Systems; Nonprofit Management; Policy Analysis; Public Financial Administration; Public Management; Local Government Management; Sustainability and Sustainable Development; and Specialized.
+SPEA’s MPA broadens students understanding of economic, political, legal, and social issues encompassing public service while also developing expertise in one or more specialization areas which include: International Development; Economic Development; Energy; Environmental Policy and Natural Resource Management; Nonprofit Management; Policy Analysis; Public Financial Administration; Public Management; Local Government Management; Sustainability and Sustainable Development; and Specialized.

-Fellows participate in the SPEA Service Corps, which is a collaboration among a number of community members including the United Way of Monroe County, City of Bloomington, Monroe County Government, Monroe County Community School Corporation and the Greater Bloomington Chamber of Commerce.
+Coverdell Fellows participate in the SPEA Service Corps, which is a collaboration among a number of community partners including an array of nonprofit agencies including the United Way of Monroe County; as well as valued public stakeholders like the City of Bloomington, Monroe County Government, and the Greater Bloomington Chamber of Commerce.

 For inquiries about Paul D. Coverdell Fellows Program, call 855.855.1961 x1440.